QueenieCplusplus/IAP/README.md

       cd 1-HelloWorld
       // change from main folder to subfolder

+      cat [file name]
+      // to do edit or read the code line

 * tips & attentions:

 the main code is in main.py file, it use framework called flask, which responds requests with contents of template.